confluentinc/ksql/docs/troubleshoot-ksql.rst

 Cannot create a stream from the output of a windowed aggregate
 ***************************************************************

-The output of a windowed aggregate isn't a single record, so you can't create a stream from it.
+KSQL doesn't support structured keys, so you can't create a stream from a windowed aggregate.

 KSQL does not clean up internal topics